 Day 2: Okaukuejo to Namutoni, Etosha East

 Today we will spend most of the day searching for animals, as we make our way through the game reserve towards Namutoni, our next rest camp.
-We will visit a number of waterholes is top on the list and also making a stop at the Etosha Pan, the “place of dry water”.
+We will visit a number of waterholes and make a stop at the Etosha Pan, the “place of dry water”.
 The Pan is an extensive flat depression of about 5,000 km2.
 This great, white expanse is a place of shimmering mirages, and being able to see large herds of game in this setting makes Etosha a unique experience in Africa.
 We may stop at Halali middle camp to have lunch before we continue our game drive to Namutoni.

 We have time to relax at the swimming pool in Namutoni or at the waterhole before a late afternoon game drive.
 The game viewing is usually excellent with close views of springboks, zebras, impalas, giraffes, gemsboks and plenty of birds.
 If we are lucky we may also have some close encounters with elephants and lions.
 In the evening we may enjoy a glass of wine and experience a fabulous sunset from the tower of the old German fort before dinner around the campfire.

 Day 3: Namutoni to Windhoek

-After a morning game drive, with the opportunity of taking some more pictures of Etosha's wildlife in the soft morning light, we depart Etosha via the Von Lindequist Gate and head back to the city.
-We will travel on the main road (B1), making a short detour to Lake Otjikoto, which was discovered in 1851.
+This morning we will go on one last safari drive, allowing us to take some final pictures of Etosha's wildlife in the soft morning light, we depart Etosha via the Von Lindequist Gate and head back to the city.
+We will travel on the main road (B1), taking a short detour to Lake Otjikoto, which was discovered in 1851.
 Otjikoto Lake, distinguished by its emerald-green waters, is the smaller of only two permanent natural lakes in Namibia.
 It is a sinkhole lake that was created by a collapsing karst cave.
 We will learn more about its fascinating geology and history.
-Just before reaching Windhoek we have time to stop in the small town of Okahandja with Namibia's largest wood–carving market.
+Just before reaching Windhoek we have time to stop in the small town of Okahandja home to Namibia's largest wood-carving market.
 We are likely to arrive back in the city at around 16:30 and you will be dropped off at your accommodation.